FAQs

 But what exactly is RUTF?

-RUTF is peanut butter “amplified,” – it is loosely defined as a fortified peanut butter paste rich in vitamins and energy contained in a package that looks like an oversized ketchup packet.
-RUTF has been revolutionary in treating severe acute malnutrition because it allows SAM to be treated in the community, does not require water, and does not spoil.
+RUTF is peanut butter “amplified.”
+It is loosely defined as a fortified peanut butter paste rich in vitamins and energy.
+It is contained in a package that looks like an oversized ketchup packet.
+RUTF is revolutionary for the treatment of SAM because it allows children to receive treatment in their communities, does not require water, and does not spoil.

 What is severe acute malnutrition (SAM)?

-Technically, SAM is a condition that affects children from the ages of 6 to 59 months that have an extremely low weight for height measure, visible severe wasting and/or the presence of edema.
-But, for our purposes, it is more helpful to think of it as a child, who is so malnourished that he or she is literally on the brink of death.
-20 million children are currently estimated to suffer from SAM, and most are in south Asia and Sub-Saharan Africa.
-All of this may seem very discouraging, but the good news is that SAM is not only preventable but also treatable.
-And that is where MANA comes in.
+Technically, SAM is a condition that affects children from the ages of 6 to 59 months.
+They have extremely low weight-for-height measurements, visible severe wasting and/or the presence of edema.
+But, for our purposes, it is more helpful to think of it as a child who is so malnourished that he or she is literally on the brink of death.
+Twenty million children are currently estimated to suffer from SAM, and most are in South Asia and sub-Saharan Africa.
+All of this may seem very discouraging, but the good news is that SAM is not only preventable, but it’s also treatable.
+And that is where MANA products come in.

 How long does a child need to eat MANA?

-Typically, a child needs to eat 10-15kg of RUTF over a period of six to eight weeks.
+Typically, a child needs to eat 1,015 kg of RUTF over a period of six to eight weeks.
 That’s three packets of MANA per day.
 According to the American Journal of Clinical Nutrition, 98% of children treated with RUTF were well-nourished after six months and 96% were well-nourished after a year.
+1 However, treatment cycles can vary in different situations.
+The good news is that a cycle of RUTF will not only temporarily treat a child but, in most cases, cures them so that they don’t need ongoing feeding.
+The first 1,000 days of a child’s life are crucial and can determine that child’s full growth prospects.
+That is why it is critical that we get MANA to malnourished children today.

 Can you feed MANA RUTF to anyone who is hungry?

-MANA RUTF is not a product designed to meet all hunger.
-MANA RUTF is a product designed to treat the most serious form of hunger—severe acute malnutrition, and RUTF has an impeccable track record for correcting this specific condition.
-Dr. Mark Manary says regarding use of RUTF: “Children with SAM rarely relapse, because they are fed to the MAM criteria.
-Our American Journal of Clinical Nutrition paper found that 98% well-nourished after 6 months and 96% after 1 year.”
+MANA RUTF is not a product designed to address all hunger.
+MANA RUTF is a product designed to treat the most serious form of hunger—severe acute malnutrition, and RUTF has an impressive track record for correcting this specific condition.
+Regarding use of RUTF, Dr. Mark Manary says, “Children with SAM rarely relapse, because they are fed to the MAM criteria.
+Our American Journal of Clinical Nutrition paper found that 98% were well-nourished after 6 months and 96% were well-nourished after 1 year.”
+1. See our products page for other solutions if you want to help hungry children or adults using similar ready-to-use products.

-Unlike other producers of RUTF, MANA’s headquarters and main production facility are both in the United States, which has allowed us to refine our technology to maximize effectiveness before opening production facilities abroad.
-Our headquarters are in North Carolina, and our factory is in Georgia.
-We have plans to open a second, smaller factory in Rwanda.
-We also acknowledge the fact that, while RUTF is a proven lifesaver, it is not the solution to world hunger.
+As with any good idea, it spread!
+Now, there are as many as a dozen producers of RUTF around the world.
+MANA’s headquarters and production facility are both in the United States, which allows us to refine our technology to maximize effectiveness before assisting or opening production facilities in developing countries.
+Our headquarters is in North Carolina, and our factory is in Georgia.
+We are actively working with partners like Dr. Manary’s Project Peanut Butter to improve our response to a massive, but solvable problem.
+We acknowledge that while RUTF is a proven lifesaver, it is not the solution to all world hunger.
 That is why we do not limit ourselves to helping through our products.
-We spread awareness of malnutrition through campaigns and through digital forums like facebook and twitter .
+We also spread awareness of malnutrition through campaigns and through available forums like Facebook, Twitter, and Instagram.

 MANA is structured as a 501(c)(3) charitable organization.
-This allows for MANA to act as a forum for businesses, trade associations, and non-profits to join forces to save children from severe acute malnutrition.
-But it is a non-profit run on business principles.
-The revenue we generate in excess of expenses is re-invested in things like new equipment and additional personnel, which allow us to produce more MANA and to save the lives of more children.
+As such, our full financial information is available here on this site for public scrutiny.
+Our nonprofit status allows MANA to act as a forum for businesses, trade associations, and other nonprofits to join forces to help save children from severe acute malnutrition.
+MANA, however, is proud to be a nonprofit run on business principles.
+The revenue we generate in excess of expenses is reinvested in things like new equipment and additional personnel, which allow us to produce more MANA and to save the lives of more children.
+Moreover, you will see the “100% Pledge” on our donation page.
+Our commitment to covering overheads, office space and staff salaries with our factory allows us to put 100% of public donations towards providing RUTF packets to delivery partners that do not have budgets to buy RUTF and as a result, have severe shortages.

 How does MANA reach children in need?

-After production, MANA Nutrition gives its product to its partners (organizations like UNICEF and USAID, with wide distribution networks and established reputations in our target countries) to make sure that MANA ends up in the right hands.
+After production, we ship our product to our distribution partners (organizations like UNICEF and USAID, with wide distribution networks and established reputations in our target countries) to make sure that MANA ends up in the right hands.
 MANA’s partners then coordinate with local organizations (governments or NGOs working on the ground) to get MANA into the hands of starving children.
+In some cases, MANA is able to secure partners (most of whom approach us) and we work with them directly to get the lifesaving supply of RUTF to children in need through their programmatic efforts.
+These are the partners who receive our donated RUTF from public donations.

 Where does MANA Nutrition work?